 The human hearts pump blood into the arteries that carry oxygen and nutrients to all the tissues of the body.
 It is the hardest working muscle located in the center of the chest.
 But the fact is, the human heart can not regenerate its tissue.

-According to the scientists at the University of Florida, one day they could develop a process to regenerate tissue in the human heart, by borrowing a technique from an unlikely source, a muscle-less and heartless starlet sea anemone.
+According to the scientists at the heart, by borrowing a technique from an unlikely source, a muscle-less and heartless starlet sea anemone.